• Who We Are

 The councils’ democratic process makes sure that all voices can be heard.
 Focusing on collective challenges and solutions we can give practitioners and policy-makers a route to effective and lasting change.

-Our councils are staffed by people in prison and on probation and heard by the governors and commissioners.
-This process is a crucial step in breaking down the damaging ‘Them’ versus ‘Us’ culture identified by founder Mark Johnson. “
+Our councils work because they are both independent and facilitated.
+They are staffed by people in prison and on probation and heard by the governors and commissioners.
+This process is a crucial step in breaking down the damaging ‘Them’ versus ‘Us’ culture identified by founder Mark Johnson.

 Alumni Employed